tillitis/tillitis-key1/README.md

 You also need [chprog](https://github.com/ole00/chprog).

-1. Connect the Reset Controller to your computer through the "DUT\_IN".
+1. Connect the Reset Controller to your computer through "DUT\_IN"/"PC".
-2. Connect the TKey to "DUT\_OUT".
+2. Connect the TKey to "DUT\_OUT"/"DUT".
-3. Press the "BOOTLOADER" button.
+3. Press the "Bootloader" button.
 4. Run `make flash_patched` in `hw/usb_interface/ch552_fw` outside of
    a container.